Reactish-State

 {count} {triple}

-{/* Update state using the actions bound to it */}
+{/* Update the state using the custom actions bound to it */}

-{/* Or update state using the `set` method directly */}
+{/* Or update the state using the `set` method directly */}

 <button onClick={() => countState.set((i) => i - 1)}>Decrease</button>